glutanimate/review-heatmap/.github/ISSUE_TEMPLATE/bug_report.md

 #####  If you are using Anki 2.0

-*Please open Anki, go to Help → About, find the two lines starting with `Version:` and `Qt`, and copy-paste them between the backticks below:*
+*__ONLY IF YOU ARE USING ANKI 2.0__: Please open Anki, go to Help → About, find the two lines starting with `Version:` and `Qt`, and copy-paste them between the backticks below:*

 ```